Family historians, hooked on stories

 These are stories of a family’s journey.
 Objects, letters, and voices take them through migrations, tragedy, and triumph to teach family lessons of empathy and resilience.
 These stories matter to families today — and into the future.
 They're our responsibility to capture, preserve, and pass down.

 This community is for family historians of all ages, skills, and interests.
 We meet in an online forum and at virtual events to share ideas, projects, and inspiration.
-We’re hooked on stories and eager to tell them in ways that will engage our siblings and children and the generations of descendants to follow them.
+We’re hooked on stories and eager to tell them in ways that will engage our siblings, children, and the generations of descendants to follow them.

 We’ve flipped the digital platform.